RakhithJK/dbeaver-dbeaver-wiki/Reset-UI-settings.md

 - After switching between newer and older versions
 - After an incorrect shutdown

-You can perform a reset using the <kbd>Help</kbd> &rArr; <kbd>Reset UI Settings...</kbd> action.
+You can perform a reset using the <kbd>Help</kbd> &rArr; <kbd>Reset Settings...</kbd> action.

 > **Be careful**: this will reset **all** UI settings and other user preferences, including:
+> - resource cache, imported projects
 > - layout of menus, toolbars, windows, editors
 > - theme, colors, and fonts
 > - other settings from installed third-party plugins

-After accepting the confirmation, DBeaver will restart and greet you with a fresh workspace.
+After choosing the appropriate options, DBeaver will restart and greet you with a fresh workspace.

 ### Manual reset